-After many years as a sculptor/installation artist, I have recently begun to explore text/language based conceptual and public projects.
+After many years as a sculptor/installation artist, I have recently begun to additionally explore text/language based conceptual and public projects.
 Common to all my work is an interest in spaces of transformation and curiosity about how one comes to know another person.

 I am interested in this project's ability to shift who is artist and who is audience, resulting in a much more complex and fluid relationship.
 In a culture where crazy busy is a common response to How are you, these performances ask both the reader and listener (me) to pause and be present.
 I find the space of reader/listener to be a deeply meaningful one as it re-introduces an activity that, in our culture, often ends in childhood.
 I believe this to be a potentially rich and complex space of learning and understanding for both reader and listener which is impacted by the third party the text itself.